 Advertisement

-According to the World Health Organisation (WHO), in the 1960s, measles was estimated to kill 2.6 million people every year, but vaccinations saw that number plummet to 73,000 by 2014.
+According to the World Health Organisation (WHO), in the 1960s, measles was estimated to kill 2.6 million people every year.
+However, vaccinations saw that number plummet to 73,000 by 2014.

-That same year, Australia was declared free of measles, but despite the vaccine’s success, outbreaks have surged due to a drop in vaccination rates, often fuelled by misinformation.
+That same year, healthcare officials declared Australia was free of measles.
+Unfortunately, despite the vaccine’s success, outbreaks have surged due to a drop in vaccination rates, often fuelled by misinformation.

-High vaccination rates (above 95 per cent) are critical for maintaining herd immunity and keeping measles at bay, and the WHO has highlighted vaccine hesitancy as one of the top global health threats today.
+High vaccination rates (above 95 per cent) are critical for maintaining herd immunity and keeping measles at bay.
+Furthermore, the WHO has highlighted vaccine hesitancy as one of the top global health threats today.

-While it is a preventable disease, it’s also a serious one that can’t be ignored.
+While it is a preventable disease, it’s also a serious one.
 Vaccination remains the most effective way to protect yourself, your family, and the community.
 Here’s everything you need to know.

 Advertisement